New logo and vision statement for President's Challenge

-SINGAPORE - President Halimah Yacob launched a new logo and vision statement for the President's Challenge (PC) at the Lunar New Year Istana Open House on Sunday (Jan 26) in commemoration of the 20th anniversary of the challenge.
+President Halimah Yacob launched a new logo and vision statement for the President's Challenge (PC) at the Chinese New Year Istana Open House on Sunday to commemorate the 20th anniversary of the challenge.

 President Halimah said: "The focus of PC in the coming years should be to rally Singaporeans in empowering and uplifting the lives of the vulnerable in our community.